Skip to content Accessibility info

 This issue becomes clearer when you take your example from windstorm to tornado.
 Now your tree travels across town before falling on a car.
 You can see, for very practical reasons, no one is held legally responsible for natural disasters.
 You can’t have every neighbor suing each other for the variety of property flying everywhere.
 So, everyone must assume the risk of loss to their own valuables caused by events of nature.

-If your neighbor didn’t buy “other than collision" (comprehensive) coverage for his damaged vehicle then he self-insured his loss.
+If your neighbor didn’t buy “other than collision" (comprehensive) coverage for damage to their vehicle then they are self-insuring their loss.
 That’s not your problem.
-Your neighbor was gambling the value of his vehicle every day from any and all causes.
+Your neighbor was gambling the value of their vehicle every day from any and all causes.
+Take note, If this loss had damaged your own vehicle you would also not have any coverage to repair the damage to your vehicle unless you had purchased "other than collision" (comprehensive) coverage on your vehicle.

 NOTE: Your neighbor may not want to get a legal liability lesson from you.
 Call your agent and have them explain this to your neighbor, keeping you out of the middle, and on good terms.
 In the unlikely event you are sued, your Homeowners policy contains protection for “Personal Liability” under Coverage E and will defend you up to your selected limit from claims of property damage liability, even if frivolous or groundless.